-Ferrari S.p.A. is an Italian sports car manufacturer based inMaranello,Italy.
-Founded by Enzo Ferrari in 1929, as Scuderia Ferrari, the company sponsored drivers and manufactured race cars before moving into production of street-legal vehicles as Ferrari S.p.A. in 1947.
+Founded by Enzo Ferrari in 1929, as Scuderia Ferrari, the Italian sports car manufacturer sponsored drivers and manufactured race cars before moving into production of street-legal vehicles as Ferrari S.p.A. in 1947.
 Throughout its history, the company has been noted for its continued participation in racing, especially in Formula One, where it has had great success.
 Ferrari road cars are generally seen as a symbol of luxury and wealth.
 Fortified by its international recognition, the Italian firm has succeeded in conquering the Chinese market.
 Ferrari in China has become a symbol of luxury and sport.